imgag/megSAP/doc/dna_somatic_tools.md

-### Tools used in the somatic analysis:
+## Tools used in the somatic analysis:

-The following tools are used for mapping and calling of small variants and annotation of small variants:
+The following tools are used for calling of small variants and annotation of small variants:

 | step                                           | tool                     | version              | comments                                         |
 |------------------------------------------------|--------------------------|----------------------|--------------------------------------------------|